 As it is a bit of a finger print magnet.

-Your Advance portable drive will fit easily into a small bag.
+Your Advance makes it as the best portable drive you can put on your Mac.
+You'll fit it easily into a small bag.
 Or in the back pocket of your jeans.

 With sizes and weights of;

 1TB and 2TB - 4.3 by 3.1 by 0.55 inches

 4TB - 4.3 by 3.1 by 0.77 inches

 And is as lightweight as the other portables in its class at;